GeoscienceAustralia/dea-notebooks/README.rst

 2. `DEA_products <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/DEA_products>`_: *Notebooks introducing DEA's satellite datasets and derived products, including how to load each dataset and any special features of the data*

-3. `How_to_guides <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/How_to_guides>`_: *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DEA and open-source software*
+3. `Interactive_apps <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/Interactive_apps>`_: *Interactive apps and widgets that require little or no coding to run*

-4. `Real_world_examples <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/Real_world_examples>`_: *More complex workflows demonstrating how DEA can be used to address real-world problems*
+4. `How_to_guides <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/How_to_guides>`_: *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DEA and open-source software*

-5. `Scientific_workflows <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/Scientific_workflows>`_: *Production code and notebooks for generating published DEA products or analysis tools*
+5. `Real_world_examples <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable/Real_world_examples>`_: *More complex case study workflows demonstrating how DEA can be used to address real-world problems*

 Supporting functions and data for the notebooks are kept in the following directories: